 As the shooter, you can place the two most common bets, the ‘pass’ and the ‘don’t pass’ bet.
 These may be known in some casinos as a ‘win’ and a ‘don’t win’ bet.
 These bets are essentially bets on the outcome of the round, or, in other words, whether the shooter will win.

-Every round of craps will have two phases.
+Every round of this casino dice game will have two phases.
 The first phase is the Come Out roll.

 A craps game begins with the Come Out roll, which is thrown by the first player in the round, also referred to as the ‘shooter.’
 When playing online, you simply have to click ‘roll’ to take your turn.